-The Sixties had free love; but we’re giving you free films, courtesy of our partnership with Stella Artois.
+The Sixties had free love; but we’re giving you free films, courtesy of our sponsored_longform with Stella Artois.

 Love & Mercy, in cinemas 10 July, takes two fine actors – Paul Dano and John Cusack – and turns them into Wilson during two controversial periods of his life.
 Cusack is an older Wilson, in the grip – or so it seems – of controversial therapist Eugene Landy, hired by Wilson’s family.

 Dano is the younger Wilson at his creative best, whipping up a frenzy as he creates masterpiece album Pet Sounds.
 We also see his uneasy relationship with his father and one-time manager of The Beach Boys, Murry Wilson (no relation to the Cast Away volleyball), plus early battles with mental illness.